Nikitaa13/firstmilestone/README.md

 ## License
 This project is licensed under the MIT License.
-Feel free to use and modify the code as needed. deploy link https://nikitaa13.github.io/firstmilestone/ creator Katarzyna Abassir
+Feel free to use and modify the code as needed. deploy link https://nikitaa13.github.io/firstmilestone/
+## Creator:
+## Katarzyna Abassir